dcunited001/dcunited001.github.io/_graphics/2017-01-04-webgl-gpu-prng.md

 ... required for DoD contracting) than HOLY SHIT I might be so distracted, I wouldn't even care.

+And that's why I read Joint military doctrine at night.
+It's not just to imagine how logistics are applied to manage thousands of people across a large organization.
+It's not just because I wanted to join the military.
+I read this stuff and other assorted government reports because I want to know these people's decision making processes so that when people lie to me, I know.
+You see, if you apply a Clausewitzian perspective to my life, you'll find that, no matter what happens, David Conner gets fucked in the butt.
+It doesn't matter how it happens, but that is what happens.

+That's Clauswitz for you.
+It's an effects-based paradigm for the philosophy of military tactics that is especially important for judging second-order and third-order effects from the application of ways and means.
+It's not how David Conner gets fucked in the butt that matters.
+It is that, in the end, David Conner gets a good poke in the butt.

+And I haven't even ventured into my understanding of the applictation of the Laplacian to information systems, coupled with an understanding of logistics, employee training and law, that basically means I'm borderline psychic.

 <script type="x-shader/x-fragment" id="computeShaderRandoms">
   void main() {
     vec2 uv = (gl_FragCoord.xy / resolution.xy);